migmaq/titan1c/docs/WHY-DENO.md

 ## Deno has sufficient Batteries Included

-- Deno has sufficient batteries included, especially the big ticket ones like a web server, that we can have minimal external dependencies.
+Deno has sufficient batteries included, especially the big ticket ones like a web server, that we can have minimal external dependencies.
 Which is super important for a long lived project.

 ## Deno is Sufficiently non-weird that we will be fine if dies

-- it would not be a big deal to port to another JS runtime (even node.js)
+It would not be a big deal to port to another JS runtime (even node.js)

 ## Node.js is a trainwreck for long-lived projects